sznyk5252/NOPE/README.md

 | C_HEADER(c_code)       |        TAG       |   code to include at the begining |   C_HEADER( #include <math.h> ) |

 # Dafault usage
-On default it is used to create C script for checking the output for each of the .nope file - so it can be efficently used with automated checkers
+On default it is used to create C script for checking the output for each of the .nope file - so it can be efficently used with automated checkers.
+The C script will return 0 if the input passed the rules or 1 if not.

 # Examples